We're modernising the Great Western route to bring passengers faster, more frequent, more reliable services.

 Work dates and locations

-We're undertaking piling work in the areas shown below from Saturday 25 - Friday 03 March 2017.
+When we are carrying out piling work in the Oxfordshire area, details will be shown below.
 Please note that the schedule could change at short notice for operational reasons.

 Before starting this work we may need to clear overgrown vegetation running alongside the line.